-Upon completion of the Ph.D. dissertation, the candidate submits by hand to the Dean seven copies of the manuscript and applies in writing for the dissertation defense.
-The Dean appoints the Assessment Committee members and designates the committee chairperson.
+Upon completion of the PhD dissertation, the candidate submits by hand to the Dean seven copies of the manuscript and applies in writing for the dissertation defense.
+The Dean approves the candidate's application, appoints the Assessment Committee members and designates the committee chairperson.